Noel-leoN/MapExt/README.md

  - Bugs with all vanilla maps, and you have to use a custom 57km*57km(or larger) map.

 ## Issues
-- May not be compatible with mods that specific to the 14336m mapsize developed, such as Water Feature.Hopefully, the author will change the map size constant to a dynamically fetched variable.
+- May not be compatible with mods that specific to the 14336m mapsize developed, such as Water Feature.
+Hopefully the author will change the map size constant to a dynamically fetched variable.
 - Repeatedly replicate the overlayinfomation of the playable area to the scope of the world map, its a vanilla bug, hasn't been fixed yet, so please ignore it for now, or don't use too much zoom out.
 - If you found issues please report in github, thank you.